Blepharoplasty: Rejuvenate Your Look

 Are there other alternatives?

-Some hope for an areola adjustment without resorting to traditional surgery.
-Unfortunately, there is no guaranteed medical solution, nor any home remedy that can reduce the areola without surgery or scarring.
-Creams or massages do not permanently alter the size of the areola.
+Some patients hope for an areola adjustment without surgery.
+There is none: no cream, no massage, no home remedy can reduce the areola without surgery or without a scar, nor change its size durably.

 Should one fear the scar after areola reduction?

-- Daily application of a healing cream for several weeks.
+• Daily application of a healing cream for several weeks.

-- Strict avoidance of sun exposure on the operated area.
+• Strict avoidance of sun exposure on the operated area.

-- Wearing a medical bra to limit tension on the scar.
+• Wearing a medical bra to limit tension on the scar.

 What to expect during and after the procedure?